playfulprogramming/playfulprogramming/content/blog/writing-better-angular-tests/index.md

 }
 ---

-There are some evangelicals who say that before code ever exists there always needs to be a test to know how the code should be written.
+Some evangelicals say that before code ever exists, there always needs to be a test to know how the code should be written.
 That frankly isn't true.
-A test isn't *strictly* needed to determine how to code.
-What **is** needed are tests that give confidence that as code is written a change to already existing functionality doesn't happen and that new functionality will behave properly as time goes on.
-To this end a lot of testing libraries and frameworks exist.
-Often times tests are written in regards to the library or framework used and not to the end product's specifications.
-For Angular this is especially true when the default testing implementation is for testing angular, and not for testing what a developer would use Angular to build. **Tests should be written in the same way a user would use them.** We don't need to test Angular, we need to test what we make with Angular.
+A test isn't _strictly_ needed to determine how to code.
+What **is** needed are tests that give confidence that as code is written, a change to already existing functionality doesn't happen and that new functionality will behave properly as time goes on.
+To this end, a lot of testing libraries and frameworks exist.
+Often times, tests are written in regards to the library or framework used and not to the end product's specifications.
+For Angular, this is especially true when the default testing implementation is for testing angular, and not for testing what a developer would use Angular to build. **Tests should be written in the same way a user would use them.** We don't need to test Angular; we need to test what we make with Angular.

 # Writing tests for an Angular application does not mean testing Angular